-judgmental way. ng • Support and encourage your friend's strength and courage; they deserve to be treated the way eir they treat others. • Learn more about abuse and share it with your an friend when they want. • Find out where domestic violence shelters and ity, support groups are.
+- Support and encourage your friend's strength and courage; they deserve to be treated the way they treat others. - Learn more about abuse and share it with your friend when they want. - Find out where domestic violence shelters and support groups are.
 Get advice & support from these programs for yourself.
-It's hard to see a friend in danger and hurting. ien Yo u Are Being Abused? nd • Tell your friends, parents or another adult you can eir trust.
-If they can't or won't help, find a domestic violence shelter.
-They'll talk to you, give you information and whatever else you may need. • Call the police or other authorities.
+It's hard to see a friend in danger and hurting.

+You Are Being Abused?

+- Tell your friends, parents, or another adult you can trust.
+If they can't or won't help, call or go to a domestic violence shelter.
+They'll talk to you, give you information and whatever else you may need.
+You may also call StrongHearts Native Helpline, 1-844-7NATIVE (1-844-762-8483). - Call the police or other authorities.
 Being made to fear for your safety is a crime.
-Violence is a crime. • Leave the relationship if you want/can.
+Violence is a crime. - Leave the relationship if you want/can.
 It is scary and dangerous to leave.
 Get help from a shelter or other adults you trust.